george-labs/george-backend-hiring/docs/assumptions.md

 ## Iteration 4
 For this iteration, it is assumed that, if one word occurs twice, it is counted once towards the unique count

+## Iteration 5
+Previously, words with hyphen were completely excluded; now they are no longer It is assumed that Hyphens at the start or end of a word are not excluded.
+So words like Hello- would be valid now